 All Airbus A350-1000s have Qsuites

 Qatar Airways currently has 19 Airbus A350-1000s, and all of those jets feature Qsuites.
 This is the only aircraft type in the fleet where every plane features Qsuites.
-It’s just a shame that the airline has 21 more of these jets on order, but those deliveries have been paused now.
+It’s just a shame that the airline had 21 more of these jets on order, but unfortunately Airbus has canceled this contract, so we might not see any more of these planes in Qatar Airways’ fleet.

 Nearly all Boeing 777-200LRs have Qsuites

-Qatar Airways has eight Boeing 777-200LRs, and seven of those feature Qsuites (the other features business class seats in a 2-2-2 configuration).
-So while it’s not guaranteed, you have very good odds (~88%) of getting Qsuites when flying the 777-200LR.
+Qatar Airways has nine Boeing 777-200LRs, and seven of those feature Qsuites (the others feature business class seats in a 2-2-2 configuration).
+So while it’s not guaranteed, you have good odds (~78%) of getting Qsuites when flying the 777-200LR.

 Most Boeing 777-300ERs have Qsuites